marilene38/devportal/README.md

 SVG icons must go into `src/icons` to be used with the `astro-icon` component.
 The built-in Starlight icon component does not support custom local icons.
 You can also specify the ID of any icon in the Iconify collection.
 [See usage guide here](https://github.com/natemoo-re/astro-icon?tab=readme-ov-file#iconify-icons).

 Static assets, like favicons, can be placed in the `public/` directory.

+### CSS

+We are using the Tailwind CSS plugin for Starlight.
+You can define custom variables in the `./tailwind.config.mjs` file.

+To add/modify custom CSS styles, see the `./src/styles/global.css` file.

 ### 🧞 Commands